ElishaBayode/Dr_EB_Are/index.md

-## Welcome to GitHub Pages
+# Welcome to Elisha B. Are's page!
-You Are welcome to my webpage!
+## Introduction
+On this page, you will find my Bio and brief descriptions of my ongoing research projects.
+Additionally, you will find here, recent updates and news relating to my research activitivities.

 You can use the [editor on GitHub](https://github.com/ElishaBayode/ElishaAre.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.